syncfusion-content/fileformat-docs/File-Formats/PDF/Load-and-save-document/Open-and-save-PDF-document-in-ASP-NET-Core.md

 Step 1: Create a new ASP.NET Core Web application project.

-Step 2: Select Web Application pattern (Model-View-Controller) for the project.
+Step 2: Select the Web Application pattern (Model-View-Controller) for the project.

-Step 3: Install the [Syncfusion.Pdf.Net.Core](https://www.nuget.org/packages/Syncfusion.Pdf.Net.Core/) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).
+Step 3: Install the [Syncfusion.Pdf.Net.Core](https://www.nuget.org/packages/Syncfusion.Pdf.Net.Core/) NuGet package as a reference to your project from the [NuGet.org](https://www.nuget.org/).

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to add the "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering the Syncfusion license key in your application to use our components.

 Step 4: Include the following namespaces in the HomeController.cs file.